 All students must demonstrate writing proficiency.
 All transfer students, including students with dual enrollment credits, will complete a writing sample when they enter Milligan College.
-Students who have earned a grade of C- or better in comparable composition courses at other institutions will be granted transfer credit equivalent to having satisfactorily completed COMP 111 and/or COMP 211 at Milligan College.
 Students whose writing sample indicates deficiencies will be assigned a remediation protocol that is appropriate to the student's situation and needs; this protocol will be assigned by the Director of Writing and must be pursued in the first semester of enrollment.
 This protocol may include one or more of the following:

-- 1. an earned grade of C- or better in COMP 145: Writing Proficiency, 1 hr. - 2. tutoring in specific areas of deficiency followed by a successful score on writing sample - 3. tutoring through the Milligan College Virtual Writing Center followed by a successful score on writing sample - 4. other specified remediation as appropriate followed by a successful score on writing sample
+- 1. tutoring in specific areas of deficiency followed by a successful score on writing sample - 2. tutoring through the Milligan College Virtual Writing Center followed by a successful score on writing sample - 3. other specified remediation as appropriate followed by a successful score on writing sample